codeforamerica/honolulu_answers/README.md

 ### Other Tools Used
 #### Jenkins

-Jenkins is a Continuous Integration server that handles facilitating all of our automation.
+Jenkins is a Continuous Integration server that runs all of the automation code we've written.

 **TODO: The code for the Jenkins server and pipeline is located here: TBD**.